Trigger

 There are quite a lot of settings that are only relevant in certain

-contexts - for example, namelist:pizza_order=extra_chicken
+contexts - for example, namelist:pizza_order=extra_chicken is

-pretty irrelevant if we’re ordering a 'Veggie Supreme'
+pretty irrelevant if we’re ordering a 'Veggie Supreme'.

 Adding Triggers